dojoteef/loltorch/README.md

 luarocks install threads
 ```

-Note if you have any trouble are trying to install LoLTorch on OSX from within
+Note if you have any trouble are trying to install loltorch on OSX from within
 torch's LuaRocks installation you may need to use following command if you get
 an error about not having [OpenSSL](https://www.openssl.org) installed.

     > luarocks install lualol OPENSSL_DIR=/usr/local/opt/openssl/

 <a name="try"/>
-##Trying LoLTorch out
+##Trying loltorch out
-Once you have LoLTorch installed the quickest way to get some predictions is to
+Once you have loltorch installed the quickest way to get some predictions is to
 use one of the pretrained models.
 Note that the pretrained models were trained
 on data from versions 6.11, 6.12, and 6.13.
 So first you need to get the static
 data for version 6.13: